 - Divide lamb mix into four equal portions.
 Using wet hands, flatten a portion into a disk, place a peeled egg onto the disk and gently wrap the lamb around the egg.
 Wet your hands again and roll the kofta in the palm of your hand to make sure it is sealed and smooth.
 Repeat for the remaining eggs and lamb portions.

-- Heat a kadai or wok over a medium heat and add the oil.
+- Heat a kadai or wok over medium heat and add the oil.
 Once hot, add the koftas.
-Depending on the size of the size of the pan you may need to do this in two batches as you do want to crowd the pan.
-Don’t move the koftas too much whilst browning as you do not want them to break up.
-Instead baste them with the hot oil until browned all over.
+Depending on the size of the pan you may need to do this in batches as you do want to crowd the pan.
+Don't move the koftas too much whilst browning as you do not want them to break up.
+Instead, baste them with the hot oil until browned all over.
 The lamb does not need to be to be fully cooked at this point, because they will finish cooking when poached in the sauce.
 Remove from the pan, place onto absorbent paper and continue browning the rest.
 Set aside.

 - Add the pureed tomatoes, ginger, garlic, turmeric, Kashmiri chilli powder and the ground cumin and coriander seeds.
-Stir-fry until the raw tomato smell has gone.
-This should take around five minutes and the sauce should be very rich and thick.
+Fry until the raw tomato and garlic smell has gone.
+This should take around five minutes and the sauce should be rich and thick.
 Reduce heat to a low simmer.

-- Add enough of the hot water to the sauce to make a thick consistency.
-Place the koftas into the sauce.
-Allow the pan to come back to a simmer and spoon the sauce over the koftas.
-Cover and cook on a low heat for 20 minutes, occasionally gently turning the koftas and keeping them covered in sauce.
+- Add enough hot water to the gravy to make a thick consistency.
+Place the koftas into the gravy.
+Allow the pan to come back to a simmer and spoon the gravy over the koftas.
+Cover and cook on a low heat for 20 minutes, occasionally gently turning the koftas and keeping them covered in gravy.

 - Remove the pan from the heat and transfer the koftas to a plate.
-Pour the sauce into your serving plate.
+Pour the gravy into your serving plate, reserving a little.
 Halve the koftas and place on the plate cut side up.
-Drizzle over any remaining sauce, garnish with coriander leaves and serve.
+Drizzle over the remaining gravy, garnish with coriander leaves and serve.

 - Beresta are thinly sliced crispy fried shallots and are available from most Indian grocers.
 The Chinese variant is a suitable substitute.